joboy19/backend/README.md

 ## Running

+Google Calendar library requires the `keys/privatekey.json` file.
+You should get this off the group chat.

 Sending emails require the password to `durhamredthunder2018@gmail.com` to be stored in the`RED_THUNDER_PASSWORD` environment variable.
 To do this on Linux: